 DIY Baby Blanket

-It is easy and quick to make a comfortable baby blanket for your little one or as a gift to soon-to-be parents.
+It is easy and quick to create a cozy baby blanket, either for your own little one or as a thoughtful present for soon-to-be parents to complement their nursery accessories.
 All you need to make a baby blanket are:

 - Two pieces of your choice of baby blanket material